 Weekly lessons are more for the player who wants to advance quickly or the professional level player.

-Lessons are $80 per lesson or $160 for bi monthly lessons and $320 for weekly lessons.
+Lessons are $180 per month ($90 per lesson) and $360 for weekly lessons.
 Monthly lesson fees are due on the first lesson of each month.
-A cash discount is available.

 I am happy to make up lessons that are cancelled 24 hours in advance or for emergency situations.
 There is no reduction of your monthly fee if a missed lesson can’t be made up due to your schedule conflicts.
 If I have to miss a lesson for any reasons and we can’t arrange a make-up you won’t be charged for that lesson.